Republican US Rep. Eli Crane wins second term in vast Arizona congressional district

 The district covers much of northeastern Arizona and dips south to the northern Tucson suburbs.
 It includes 14 of the 22 federally recognized tribes within the state.

+Nez said in a statement late Saturday that he called Crane to congratulate him on a hard-fought victory.

+“Although we didn’t get the outcome we hoped for, the work we began together is not over,” Nez wrote.

-Crane, a former Navy SEAL who served in the military for 13 years, is a member of the far-right House Freedom Caucus and a staunch ally of Donald Trump.
-He was among eight U.S. House Republicans nationally who voted to oust Rep. Kevin McCarthy as House speaker in 2023.
+Crane, a former Navy SEAL who served in the military for 13 years, is a member of the far-right House Freedom Caucus and a staunch ally of President-elect Donald Trump, who won Arizona.
+Crane was among eight U.S. House Republicans nationally who voted to oust Rep. Kevin McCarthy as House speaker in 2023.

-Crane focused on securing the U.S.-Mexico border and supporting military veterans.
-Nez campaigned largely on securing water rights and fulfilling the needs of rural residents.